bmt621/Fashion-Product-Chat-Assistant/README.md

 ### Base URL

-The base URL for this API is `http://localhost:8000` when running locally or you can access the public one directly `put-public-endpoint-here`.
+The base URL for this API is `http://localhost:8000` when running locally or you can access the public one directly `http://20.22.45.2`, I also added kubernetes for efficient scaling up.

 ### Endpoints